nextapps-de/mikado/README.md

 #### Comming Soon
 `new` webpack loader to bundle templates<br>
 `add` file endings for templates are customizable (e.g use ___.shtml___)<br>

+#### How to learn Mikado?

+Thanks to the reversed engineering Mikado provides you one of the most simple to learn idiomatic style which are based on living standards.
+You do not have to learn a new language, you just need some basic skills you already have. __It will take 3 minutes to become productive.__ Don't let confuse you about the size of this documentation, because it will show you a lot of in-depth details, which are just missing in most of other framework documentations.
+You will do not need this details to start with.
+But when you would like to know more you have a chance to go deeper.

+Also all compiled dist files will work out of the box, no TypeScript, no Webpack, no module loader, no anything external is required.
+You can start out of the box seamlessly.
+No pain you might know from other frameworks.

+Checklist for new developers (the most simple example, takes 3 minutes):
+- Load this <a href="https://rawcdn.githack.com/nextapps-de/mikado/master/dist/mikado.min.js">bundle</a> through a script tag resource
+- Provide a basic <a href="#compiler-html5">template</a> as native HTML5 template
+- Compile the template, create Mikado instance by passing the root node and the compiled template
+- Just use `.render(data)` over and over for all jobs: add / remove / clear / update / reconcile / ...
+- <a href="demo/basic/basic.html">Source Code</a>

 ## Table of contents